JiangWeiGitHub/Docker/Minecraft/DockerServer.md

 *If you are not in TIANCHAO, you do not have to do this!*<p>
 *You just use docker like this:*<p>
 `docker run -d -it -e EULA=TRUE -p 25565:25565 -e VERSION=1.7.2 --name mc itzg/minecraft-server`<p>
-*That's all, you can directly goto "Connect server with client"*<p>
+*That's all, you can directly goto "Connect server with client" section.*<p>

 + Install sshuttle<p>
 `apt-get install sshuttle`<p>